 Managing large-scale process simulation models traditionally is a time-consuming, costly, and repetitive process carried by skilled resources.
 A lack of automation in model maintenance poses major challenges, such as determining the cause of deviations, choosing the right data to update the model, and tune and validate the simulation model to be in sync with actual.

-KBC's Petro-SIM Automated Model Maintenance makes these challenges disappear.
+KBC's Petro-SIM Automated Model Maintenance addresses all of these challenges.
 This solution links to the Petro-SIM digital twin at the client's premises, automatically pushes the cases data to the cloud, and then uses AI-based machine learning technology to determine whether to update models.
-And if the case, the solution will at a later stage automatically generate and validate the models against more current plant data.
+Future releases of the solution will automatically generate and validate the models against more current plant data.
 Moreover, the service is scalable to accommodate clients' growing simulation models, digital twins, and applications over time.